 The GCE provider can creates image as expected by GCE - i.e. raw disk image in .tar.gz file.
-It can upload created images to Google Storage Engine (to URI provided in manifest by gcs_destination) and can register image to be used by Google Compute Engine to project provided in manifest by gce_project.
+It can upload created images to Google Cloud Storage (to a URI provided in the manifest by gcs_destination) and can register images to be used by Google Compute Engine to a project provided in the manifest by gce_project.
 Both of those functionalities are not fully tested yet.